 Description

-The memorial stands in a Garden of Remembrance to the south of the junction of Market Place and Derby Road, close to Willersley Castle (Grade II) and within the Derwent Valley Mills World Heritage Site.
-It comprises a canopied Crucifixion raised on an octagonal shaft, surmounting a rectangular pedestal on a three-stepped base.
-The cross head, shaft, and pedestal are in Stancliffe stone.
-The base is made of limestone and is surrounded by a square paved area.
+Cromford War Memorial is located in a Garden of Remembrance to the south of the junction of Market Place and Derby Road, near Willersley Castle and within the Derwent Valley Mills World Heritage Site.
+The memorial features a canopied Crucifixion on an octagonal shaft, which sits atop a rectangular pedestal on a three-stepped base.
+The cross head, shaft, and pedestal are made from Stancliffe stone, while the base is constructed of limestone and is surrounded by a square paved area.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.